apieceofwork/BI_2021_Python/README.md

 OS version: MacOS Ventura 13.3.1

 In my repository you will find a file called "requirements.txt".
-It contains all the packages needed for running the file — "pain.py"
+It contains all the packages needed for running the file, "pain.py"

 **So, the steps are the following:**
 1) Create and activate a new virtual environment by using conda or virtualenv: